chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 {{geolocation-use-cases}}.
 Depending on the implementation, clients may or may not require user consent before revealing geolocation information to the server.

-In this interaction, we consider the following server and source threat models:
+In this interaction, we consider the following server, source, and anchor threat models:

 1. Servers are malicious and want to try and learn precise client location or identity, even without consent from the user.
 This allows servers to interact with clients or